aplyid/aplyid-jr-test/README.md

 ## Your tasks
 You have to build the front end for this application and add more features in the backend. all the required endpoints are already done for you, in order to see all the available routes, run: (take a look at api/v1 ones, you can ignore the `/rails/*`)
+You don't need to make a separate repo for the front end code, just add a new directory to this source code (for example, name it `client`) and add all your fronend code (HTML, CSS, Javascript etc) in that directory.
 ```
 rails routes
 ```